kdoore/CS2335-Gitbook/project-1-apple-picker.md

 Required Customizations:
     1. Customize the theme.
 Use sprites to show theme.
-    2. Have 3 types of falling objects - 2 good, 1 bad
+    2. Have 3 types of falling objects - 1 or 2 good, 1 bad
-    3. Have a start-button / splash-screen
+    3. Have a start-button
     4. Have win / lose states
     5. Show win / lose UI panel
     6. Restart Game Button